UPDATE – APRIL 2019: I’ve now completed the 1200 mile walk, and completely worn the boots out. Here is a link to my full review of the boots.

 The laces and lace loops are round, which in my experience tend to come undone more easily, but we shall see.
 The laces certainly pull through smoothly, and the strengthener at the side is strong and well-stitched.
 This will spread the pressure from the laces back down and across the boot.

 The Roclite 345s feel comfortable from the very first try and I would happily go out for a 20-mile walk without worrying about wearing them in.
 I usually wear a UK size 8 boot, but from experience I know that Inov8 boots are a snug fit on me.
 As I want these boots for winter, I need room for thick socks and liner socks – so I have gone for a whole size bigger.
 The size 9 fit me perfectly.

 I initially thought the soles would feel identical to the 325, but they don’t.
 They feel more solid while walking in them, and the sole is rocking rather more than flexing.
 This makes them feel very comfortable to walk in.

 The top of the boots have an open, breathable mesh, which will be the only part of the boot that can breathe.
 With the waterproof lining, they instantly feel warmer than non-Goretex boots, which is exactly what I want for winter walking.
 I do not intend to use the 345s in the summer – I prefer a non-lined boot in warm weather so my feet can breathe.

 So – the Roclite 345 boots look and feel perfect for my trip.
 I am looking forward to setting off in these without any worries.
-I don’t really expect them to last the full 1,300 mile distance – I don’t think any boot could that starts off this lightweight and this comfortable.
+I don’t really expect them to last the full 1,300 mile distance – I don’t think any boots could, that start off this lightweight and comfortable.
 But let’s see… I will post updates as I go.
 You can read more about the planning for my Land’s End to John O’Groats walk here.